 As shown by Figure 6.1-2, the UE is moving towards an area that does not support at least one of UE’s ongoing slices.
 The target node fails to accept the UE with at least one of the ongoing S-NSSAIs.
 Under such circumstance, the service(s) for failed ongoing slice(s) is/are interrupted for the UE.

-Editor’s Note: It needs to be analyzed whether, for a well defined SLA and a correctly defined Registration Area in which the slice needs to be available, the slice services should be available also outside of the RA.
+Evaluation:

+Considering the capacity of NFs and the complexity of OAM, it is possible that the slice service is not avaible outside of the RA.

 /**** End of Change ****/